heroku/node-heroku-client/docs/logDrain.md

 ### `id`

-*Unique identifier of this log drain.*
+*unique identifier of this log drain.*

 Example | Serialized? | Type
 --- | --- | ---